Find Affordable College Courses

 Best Missouri Schools for Affordable Quality for a Master's in General Engineering

-Our analysis found University of Missouri - Columbia to be the best value school for general engineering students who want to pursue a master’s degree in Missouri.
-Mizzou is a very large public school located in the medium-sized city of Columbia.
+Our 2023 rankings named University of Missouri - Columbia the best value school in Missouri for general engineering students working on their master’s degree.
+Mizzou is a very large public school located in the midsize city of Columbia.

-Full General Engineering at University of Missouri - Columbia Report
+Read full report on General Engineering at University of Missouri - Columbia

 #2